• Skip to primary navigation

 12 mini banana muffins in a baking tray before baking.

 Bake at 350°F for 16-18 minutes until well risen and lightly golden.
-The banana muffins will feel slightly firm on top with a slight spring to them.
+The banana muffins should feel slightly firm on top with a gentle spring when pressed.

 Holding a mini allergy safe banana muffin above a baking pan filled with muffins.